-Once your settings for your event are configured, click Manage production for recurring events.
+Once your settings for your event are configured:

-For recurring events, you will see two options: Stream with Vimeo and Stream via RTMP.
-If you click Stream with Vimeo, you will be taken to the broadcaster page.
+- You will be taken to the web-based production tool.
 On the right side of the stream, you will see two chat options: Audience and Speakers.

-Audience allows your viewers to chat during your event.
+- Audience allows your viewers to chat during your event.
 You can post messages and emojis, which all your viewers can see.
-Click Disable chat to turn off the audience chat.
+Click Disable chat at the bottom to turn off the audience chat.

-For events streamed via RTMP, you can manage your chat in the left navigation menu of the live preview page.
-You can enable and disable chat from here at any point during your event by clicking the More Options (•••) icon at the top.
+- You can enable and disable chat from here at any point during your event by clicking the Options (•••) icon at the top.

 ⚠️Note: While the number of viewers an event can have is unlimited, chat is limited to 80,000 logged-in participants (either via their Vimeo account or by entering their name and clicking "Join").
 If your event's chat surpassed 80,000 logged-in participants, any new viewers will not be able to access the chat as well as polls and Q&A; existing participants would still have access.

-During the course of your event, you can delete individual comments or ban a user entirely either via the Chat tab, the broadcaster page for recurring events or on your stream’s public page on Vimeo.
-Hover your cursor over their message and select the Trash icon to delete a comment or the Block icon to block the use
+During the course of your event, you can delete individual comments or ban a user entirely either via the Chat tab, the web-based production tool, or on your stream’s public page on Vimeo.
+Hover your cursor over their message and select the Trash icon to delete a comment or the Block icon to block the user.

 The offending user can still comment when you block them, however, their comments will no longer be visible to any other participants so it will appear that they are being ignored by everyone else.
 You can also unblock the user if you wish.
 Please note that the blocked user is only blocked for that event; they would be able to visibly post on future events unless you were to block them again.